-Also known as a talking therapist or behavioural therapist, CBT practitioners use talking therapy to help clients suffering with depression, anxiety OCD and panic disorders to overcome negative patterns of thinking and behaviour.
+CBT practitioners use talking therapy to help clients suffering with depression, anxiety OCD and panic disorders to overcome negative patterns of thinking and behaviour.

-To get into this line of work you'll need a degree in arts therapy, nursing, occupational therapy, psychology, psychotherapy or social work, as well as experience of working in mental health and a postgraduate CBT qualification.
+The job requires a degree in arts therapy, nursing, occupational therapy, psychology, psychotherapy or social work, as well as experience of working in mental health and a postgraduate CBT qualification.

 Community arts worker